OSGConnect/TOREVIEW-tutorial-makeflow-quickstart/README.md

 For general assistance or questions related to running the jobs on OSG, please email the OSG User Support team  at [user-support@opensciencegrid.org](mailto:user-support@opensciencegrid.org) or visit the [help desk and community forums](http://support.opensciencegrid.org).

-## Additional details on condor local job
+## Additional details on Makeflow execution: Interactive mode and detached mode

+We may run the Makeflow script on OSG Connect in the interactive mode or in the detached mode.
+Interactive mode is is okay to run a test workflow that consumes less than an hour.
+It is good practice to run the workflow in the detached mode.

+### Interactive mode

+To run fibonacci.makeflow on OSG Connect in the interactive mode, type

+     $ makeflow -T condor fibonacci.makeflow
+         Total rules: 3
-The execution of the submit script,
+     Starting execution of workflow: fibonacci.makeflow.
+     fibonacci.bash 20 > fib.20.out
+     fibonacci.bash 10 > fib.10.out
+     paste fib.10.out fib.20.out > fib.out
+     nothing left to do.

+The argument `-T condor` submits jobs to the condor batch system.
+The last line `nothing left to do` means the workflow is completed.

+### Detached mode

+To run fibonacci.makeflow on OSG Connect in the detached mode, the condor local job is highly recommended.
+The other options are  `SCREEN`,  `nohup`, and `tmux`.
+Here, we provide details of local condor job.

+We used the a submit script, to run fibonacci.makeflow on OSG Connect as a local condor job

      $ submit_makeflow_to_local_condor.sh fibonacci.makeflow

-creates the file `submit_makeflow_to_local_condor.sh`.
-This is the  description file for HTCondor job.
+The script creates a file `local_condor_makeflow.submit` and submits the job with the command `condor_submit local_condor_makeflow.submit`.

 Let us take a look at the file `local_condor_makeflow.submit`

     $ cat local_condor_makeflow.submit
     universe = local